Vivek6412/java-library-management-system/README.md

 ### 📘 Book Management

-* Add new books with title & author
-* Update book details
-* Remove books from system
+* Add, update, and remove books
-* View all books with status
+* View all books with availability status

 ### 👤 User Management